 BASF’s McIntosh, Alabama facility manufactures Antioxidants and Light Stabilizers that extend the useful life of everyday consumer products.
 Steam generation and waste disposal are two indispensable components of production at the site.
-Recognizing that the site produces a large quantity of hazardous waste, the site employees and leadership took the initiative to find ways to reduce the amount of waste sent off-site for disposal by re-using the material as an alternative fuel source.
+The site employees and leadership took the initiative to find ways to turn waste into fuel, reducing the amount of waste sent off-site for disposal and reducing the use of Fossil Fuels at the site.

 At BASF, employee-driven innovation is part of the everyday work culture.
 “We call it continuous improvement,” said Maurice Ware, manager of energy and environmental operations at BASF McIntosh.
 “Employees want to find ways to improve operations and reduce our environmental footprint.”

 Boiler #7 exemplifies that innovation.
 In 2018, the site reduced natural gas consumption, emissions, and offsite waste disposal with the installation and start-up of the new Boiler #7.
 The new boiler generates steam using hazardous waste material that would otherwise be disposed of offsite as alternative fuel.

 “Our target is to divert 5 million pounds of waste,” said Ware.
 In addition to the environmental impact of keeping that material out of disposal sites, the project allowed McIntosh to reduce natural gas consumption, replacing 26,683 MMBTUs of its energy in 2018 with alternative fuel generated on-site.
 This is equivalent to over 200,000 gallons of gasoline.

 Additionally, the boiler is equipped with a state-of-the-art emission control system that helps ensure regulatory compliance.
 This project allowed the site to meet its growing demand for steam while simultaneously reducing emissions.
 The largest emission reductions were in both CO and NOx while increasing steam production by 19%.